truzo/tomango-2018/site/content/blog/jumping-brandwagon-important-understand-brief-new-brand.md

 Here's the new design that was met with such vitriol.
 Alongside it is the previous crest that was used between 2000 and this year.
 Criticism appeared to focus on a few particular points:

-	<li>The "fattened arse" of the shield
+- The "fattened arse" of the shield
-	<li>The inclusion of the word "Everton" - which probably resulted in point 1
+- The inclusion of the word "Everton" - which probably resulted in point 1
-	<li>The fattened and distorted Prince Rupert's Tower in the middle - a symbol used by the club as far back as 1938
+- The fattened and distorted Prince Rupert's Tower in the middle - a symbol used by the club as far back as 1938
-	<li>The removal of the club motto "Nil Satis Nisi Optimum", which translates as "Nothing but the best is good enough"
+- The removal of the club motto "Nil Satis Nisi Optimum", which translates as "Nothing but the best is good enough"